DanielTalley-pers/CapstoneProjectCS/README.md

 The numbers are determined by the 2020 Census data of each county in the US.

 Included is my main thesis and Capstone Paper.

+HTML output and Data sheets avaialble upon request as they are two big to store on GitHub.